s-sohani/knowledge/Linux/Grep Cheat Sheet.md

     grep "search_string" *.txt
     ```

-- Search recursively for a string in all files in a directory, **ignoring case**:
+- Search recursively for a string in all files in a directory, ignoring case:
     ```bash
     grep -ri "search_string" /path/to/dir
     ```